Xilinx/xup_compute_acceleration/docs/Improving_Performance_lab.md

 external memory banks.
 Remember, long bursts are generally better for performance than many small reads and writes, but you cannot fundamentally perform two operations on the memory at the same time.

-To connect a kernel to multiple memory banks, you need to

- 1. Assign the kernel's interface to a memory controller

- 1. Assign the kernel to an SLR region
+To connect a kernel to multiple memory banks, you need to: Assign the kernel's interface to a memory controller and Assign the kernel to an SLR region.

 Please note that since the DDR controllers are constrained to different SLR (Super Logic Region), the routing between two SLR may have some challenges in timing closure when the design is compiled for bitstream.
 This technique is valuable in the cases where one SLR has two DDR controllers.

 1. Assign memory banks as shown in figure below